Zungu02/ugv_rpi/README.md

 - Video Recording

 ## Quick Install
-You need to install Raspberry Pi OS (64 BIT Bookworm OS) on the Raspberry Pi 4B .
+Begin by installing Raspberry Pi OS 64-bit (Lite or Desktop) using the Raspberry Pi Imager.

 create your virtual environment with access to system packages This will allow your environment to see system-wide libraries like libcamera while still using the virtual environment for project-specific packages.